Applications of the Morava $K$-theory to algebraic groups: Some computations of the Morava -theory

-where the vertical arrows are pullbacks of the respective projections, the limits are taken over all closed subvarieties of $X$ of codimension $\ge 1$, and the rows are the localization sequences.
+where the vertical arrows are pullbacks of the respective projections, the colimits are taken over all closed codimension $\ge 1$ subvarieties of irreducible components of $X$, and the rows are exact by the localization property.

 By the assumptions the right vertical arrow is an isomorphism.
-By induction on dimension of $X$ the left vertical arrow is surjective.
-It follows by a diagram chase that the middle vertical arrow is surjective as well.
-Therefore the pullback $A(Y)\to A(Z\times Y)$ of the projection is surjective.
+Note that every closed subvariety $X'$ of $X$ satisfies the assumption of the lemma.
+Therefore, we can argue by induction on the dimension of varieties $X'$ that the left vertical arrow is surjective.
+It follows by a diagram chase that the middle vertical arrow is surjective as well. \end{proof}